-Zhongshan 中山 was a feudal state of the Zhou period 周 (11th. cent.-221 BC).
-It was not one of the Chinese states of the ancient feudal system of the Zhou dynasty but a native, semi-"barbarian" state in the mountain area between the modern provinces of Hebei and Shanxi.
+Zhongshan 中山 was a regional state of the Zhou period 周 (11th. cent.-221 BC).
+It was not one of the Chinese states of the ancient system of regional states of the Zhou dynasty but a native, semi-"barbarian" state in the mountain area between the modern provinces of Hebei and Shanxi.

-In 414 King Wu of Zhongshan 中山武王 was enthroned.
+In 414, King Wu of Zhongshan 中山武王 was enthroned.
 His capital was located in Gu 顧 (modern Jinxian, Hebei).
-In 408 the kingdom of Zhongshan was destroyed by Wei 魏， but was able to recover.
-It is believed that the second state of Zhongshan was actually a foundation by a lateral branch of the house of Wei, but the inscriptions on the unearthed bronze tools prove that the rulers of the second state of Zhongshan were indeed descendants of King Wu.
-During the Warring States period 戰國 (5th cent.-221 BCE) Zhongshan was a relatively strong state.
-The king of Zhongshan was even officially enfeoffed as a feudal ruler by the king of Zhou, first as a marquis (hou 侯), and from 323 on as king (wang 王), in the same year when the rulers of Han 韓 and Yan 燕 adopted the title of king.
+In 408 ,the kingdom of Zhongshan was destroyed by Wei 魏， but was able to recover.
+It is believed that the second state of Zhongshan was actually a foundation by a lateral branch of the house of Wei, but the inscriptions on the unearthed bronze tools prove that the rulers of the second state of Zhongshan were indeed descendants of late King Wu.
+During the Warring States period 戰國 (5th cent.-221 BCE), Zhongshan was a relatively strong state.
+The king of Zhongshan was even officially made a regional ruler (zhuhou 諸侯) by the king of Zhou, first as a marquis (hou 侯), and from 323 on as king (wang 王), in the same year when the rulers of Han 韓, and Yan 燕 adopted the title of king.

-Zhongshan was allied with the state of Qi 齊 in the east and threatened the eastern border to Zhao 趙, where the king of Zhongshan erected a fortification wall.
-In 314 the king of Zhongshan participated in Qi's campaign against the state of Yan in the north and occupied large tracts of land in Yan.
-From 307 on King Wuling of Zhao 趙武靈王 (r.
-326-299) almost annually attacked the state of Zhongshan and weakened its forces, to that in 301 the king of Zhongshan was forced to take refuge in Qi.
+Zhongshan was allied with the state of Qi 齊 in the east and threatened the eastern border of Zhao 趙, where the king of Zhongshan erected a fortification wall.
+In 314, the king of Zhongshan participated in Qi's campaign against the state of Yan in the north and occupied large tracts of land in Yan.
+From 307 on, King Wuling of Zhao 趙武靈王 (r.
+326-299) almost annually attacked the state of Zhongshan and weakened its forces, to that in 301, the king of Zhongshan was forced to take refuge in Qi.
 When the king of Qi undertook a campaign against the state of Chu 楚 in the south, King Huiwen of Zhao 趙惠文王 (r.
 299-266) saw his chance to conquer the territory of Zhongshan.
 This happened in 295.